-Potentially removing a bus route from Belvidere’s Marshall Road area has left parents there upset about whether their children will be abruptly transferred to school in Huntland.
+The move to abandon the Marshall Road route had left parents in the area upset about whether their children would be abruptly transferred to school in Huntland.

-About 25 parents and children from the area attended Monday’s Franklin County Board of Education meeting to air their concerns.
+About 25 parents and children from the area attended the Board of Education’s June meeting to air their concerns.

-Derrick Crawford, 758 Marshall Road, was a designated speaker, representing the parents as a group.
+Derrick Crawford, 758 Marshall Road, was a designated speaker for the group on June 9, representing the affected parents.

 He told the board it would be a great hardship to uproot 13 students who’ve been in Franklin County High, South Middle and Broadview Elementary schools an extended time period.